What is Digital Content Creation? | Autodesk

 Digital content is ubiquitous in today’s world and can refer to any moving or still images, audio, and text created and distributed using computer equipment and the internet.

-Whether digital content is the work of hundreds of VFX artists on a Hollywood blockbuster or a social media post from an influencer, technology that takes advantage of advances such as connected data (US site), artificial intelligence (AI), efficient workflows and cloud computing continually change and improve the way content is made.
+Whether digital content is the work of hundreds of VFX artists on a Hollywood blockbuster or a social media post from an influencer, technology that takes advantage of advances such as connected data, artificial intelligence (AI), efficient workflows, and cloud computing continually change and improve the way content is made.

 Digital content creation tools can connect with each other, and when users host and work on projects in collaborative environments like the cloud, that means stakeholders across the process can access and take action on the final product in real time.